vsespb/mt-aws-glacier/README.md

 ## Important bugs/missed features

-* Zero length files are ignored
+* Zero length files are ignored (as Amazon Glacier does not support it)
 * Only multipart upload implemented, no plain upload
 * Mac OS X filesystem treated as case-sensitive
+* `sync` only uploads new files to Amazon Glacier (synchronization of modified/deleted files will be implemented soon)

-## Production Readiness
+## Production readiness

 * Not recommended to use in production until first "Release" version.
 Currently Beta.